sdam-au/EDH_ETL/README.md

 To enrich the JSON with geodata available via EDH, we have used the following script, so the epigraphic dat acontains also a geospatial information (see [script 1_3](https://github.com/sdam-au/edh_workflow/blob/master/scripts/1_3_py_MERGING_API_GEO_and_XML.ipynb)).

 ### Data analyzing scripts
+Figures and exports with the outputs of analysed dataset that were produced by the scripts below are stored in the folder ```reports```.

 1. Milestones and inscriptions associated with roads (under development, [script 2_0 in Python](https://github.com/sdam-au/edh_workflow/blob/master/scripts/2_py_MILESTONES_research.ipynb))